 2. Bamboo-Lined Pathway

-• Why: Feels like a secret journey through your own forest.
+- Why: It’s like taking a covert trip through your own forest.

 3. Bamboo Water Feature